 And the best part is that if they post from your page users, so people who are not admins on the page just see it as the one-page experience, they don’t see it as different people posting.

-So that’s definitely a good thing.
+That’s definitely a good thing.
 The second thing was that you have post scheduling.
-So you can actually schedule your posts in Facebook in advance.
+You can actually schedule your posts in Facebook in advance.
 Once again, only available from your Facebook business page, not a feature available in your personal profile.

 Check out the description after this live stream and I’ll add the link to the tutorial where I walk you through how to do that via Facebook Creator Studio.
 The third one was being able to access Facebook analytics and Facebook insights.